How does this medication work? What will it do for me?

-Each 0.5 mL of white, cloudy, sterile suspension contains 6 micrograms of inactivated Japanese encephalitis virus.
-Nonmedicinal ingredients: aluminum hydroxide hydrated, disodium hydrogen phosphate, potassium dihydrogen phosphate, sodium chloride, and water for injection
+Each 0.5 mL of white, cloudy, sterile suspension contains 6 µg of inactivated Japanese encephalitis virus.
+Nonmedicinal ingredients: aluminum hydroxide hydrated, disodium hydrogen phosphate, potassium dihydrogen phosphate, sodium chloride, and water for injection.

 How should I use this medication?

-The usual adult dose of Japanese encephalitis vaccine is 0.5 mL given as an injection intramuscularly (into the muscle).
+The usual dose of Japanese encephalitis vaccine for adults and children over the age of 3 years is 0.5 mL given as an injection intramuscularly (into the muscle).
 The first dose is given at the initial visit, with the second dose given 28 days later.